-- 2) Provided there is reasonable assurance that the pavement complies with the required thickness, the Engineer may waive sampling for thickness for the following situations: - a) When an alternate method is deployed by the Engineer - b) When the day's operation is 2500 square yards or less. - c) When the mixture is being placed in irregular areas. - d) When the mixture is being placed next to structures. - 3) When the quality index falls below 0.00, the Engineer may declare the lot or parts of the lot defective.
+- 2) Provided there is reasonable assurance that the pavement complies with the required thickness, the Engineer may waive sampling for thickness for the following situations: - a) When an alternate method is deployed by the Engineer - b) When the day's operation is 2500 square yards or less. - c) When the mixture is being placed in irregular areas. - d) When the mixture is being placed next to structures. - 3) Establish the intended thickness daily with consideration given to field conditions and tie-in features. - 3 4) When the quality index falls below 0.00, the Engineer may declare the lot or parts of the lot defective.
 If the final lift has not been placed, the Engineer may approve additional thickness to be placed on succeeding lifts to ensure a final grade as intended.
 The unit price of the defective lot will be used for payment of the additional material.